-Within information and communications technology, one of the best defenses against telecommunications attacks is to deploy security services implemented with mechanisms specified in standards that are thoroughly vetted in the public domain and rigorously tested by third party laboratories, by vendors, and by users of commercial off-the-shelf products.
+Within information and communications technology, one of the best defences against telecommunications attacks is to deploy security services implemented with mechanisms specified in standards that are thoroughly vetted in the public domain and rigorously tested by third party laboratories, by vendors, and by users of commercial off-the-shelf products.
 Three services that most often address network user security requirements are confidentiality, message integrity and authentication.

-The Internet Engineering Task Force (IETF) with its Transport Layer Security (TLS) has a standard that is able to prevent tampering, message forgery, and eavesdropping by encrypting data units, or segments, from one end of the transport layer to the other.
+The Internet Engineering Task Force (IETF) with its Transport Layer Security (TLS) has a standard that supports preventing tampering, message forgery, and eavesdropping by encrypting data units, or segments, from one end of the transport layer to the other.
 In addition, TLS is application protocol independent, which means higher-level protocols like the Hypertext Transfer Protocol (HTTP) can layer on top of the TLS protocol transparently.

 Additional details beyond the basic TLS protocol specification are necessary to ensure both security and interoperability.
-This specification provides that detail in the form of specific requirements and guidance for using TLS in conjunction with storage systems.
+This document provides detail in the form of specific requirements and guidance for using TLS in conjunction with storage systems.

-Information technology - Security techniques - TLS specification for storage systems
+Information technology -TLS specification for storage systems